grimnebulin/rss-archivereader/README.md

 run this command in a daily cron job to get a steady stream of comics.

-The base class `RSS::ArchiveReader` provides a number of overridable method, but (as in the example) no overriding may be needed if an archive's content is simple enough:
+The base class `RSS::ArchiveReader` provides a number of overridable methods, but (as in the example) no overriding may be needed if an archive's content is simple enough:

 * If the content to be rendered into the RSS feed is single HTML